Green Us Green Homes Green Outside Green Go Green Earth About Greenfootsteps

 Borax can also be used as a deterrent to insects and even mice.
 Sprinkle it along places where mice run - they don't like getting it on their feet.

 Borax should be available in the bigger - or better - hardware shops and DIY stores.
-I haven't found it that easy to find.
+I haven't found it that easy to find in Britain.
 I bought mine on Ebay which is a little expensive when you add in the postage.

 In the UK Dri-Pak make it and distribute it (and you can buy it directly from them in larger quantities - my next move!)
 They also sell a borax substitute which works much like borax.